 - They issue a final certificate once the building works have been completed and deemed satisfactory.

-- Council no longer offers a building approval service (which also makes us faster)
+- Council no longer offers a building approval service

 - Private certifiers assist you with all aspects of your application.

 - Private certifiers are fast in getting approvals through if there aren’t any planning issues.